Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

 \subsubsection{Character varieties}

-The quotient $\Hom(\pi, G)/G$ is usually quite pathological: $\Hom(\pi, G)$ can already be singular, but worse is the fact that the action of $G$ on it by conjugation is generally neither proper nor free.
-For that reason, it is often preferable to work with a Hausdorff quotient called the \emph{character variety} and denoted ${\cal X}(\pi, G) = \Hom(\pi, G) /\!/ G$, which moreover has an algebraic structure when $G$ is algebraic.
-Let us discuss this a bit more precisely in what follows and refer to \cite{MR2931326} for more details.
+The quotient $\Hom(\pi, G)/G$ is usually very pathological: $\Hom(\pi, G)$ can already be singular, and the action of $G$ on it by conjugation is generally neither proper nor free.
+It is often preferable to work with a Hausdorff quotient called the \emph{character variety}, which moreover has an algebraic structure when $G$ is algebraic.
+Let us briefly discuss this and refer to \cite{MR2931326} for more details.

-Let $\pi$ be a finitely generated group and let $G$ be a reductive complex algebraic group\footnote{A reductive algebraic group is assumed affine by definition (equivalently it is a linear group, according to a well-known theorem).
-A connected affine algebraic group over the complex numbers is reductive if and only if it has a reductive Lie algebra and its center is of multiplicative type.
-It is also equivalent to the group being a complexification of a compact real algebraic group.}, for instance $G = \PSL_n(\C)$.
-Let $\Hom(\pi, G)$ denote the space of group homomorphisms (also abusively called ``representations'') from $\pi$ to $G$.
-It is an affine algebraic set on which $G$ acts by conjugation, and the character variety ${\cal X}(\pi, G)$ is defined as the algebraic quotient (or \emph{GIT quotient})\footnote{ Let us quickly recall how this is defined.
-Let $M$ be an affine algebraic set and $G$ a reductive complex algebraic group acting on $M$.
-Let $\C[M]$ denote the coordinate ring of regular functions on $M$ and $\C[M]^{G} \subset \C[M]$ the subalgebra of $G$-invariant functions. $\C[M]^{G}$ is finitely generated provided $G$ is reductive by Nagata's theorem solving Hilbert's 14$^{\text{th}}$ problem.
-Therefore $\C[M]^{G}$ is the coordinate ring of an affine algebraic set (namely $\Spec \C[M]^{G}$).
-This affine set is called the \emph{(affine) GIT quotient} of $M$ and denoted $M/\!/G$.}:
+Let $\pi$ be a finitely generated group and let $G$ be a reductive complex algebraic group\footnote{A reductive algebraic group is assumed affine by definition, equivalently it admits a faithful linear representation.
+A connected affine algebraic group over $\C$ is reductive if and only if it has a reductive Lie algebra and its center is of multiplicative type.
+It can also be characterized as the complexification of a compact real algebraic group.}, for instance $G = \PSL_n(\C)$.
+Let $\Hom(\pi, G)$ denote the space of group homomorphisms from $\pi$ to $G$, abusively called \emph{representations}.
+It is an affine algebraic set on which $G$ acts by conjugation, and the character variety ${\cal X}(\pi, G)$ is defined as the algebraic quotient or \emph{GIT quotient}\footnote{ Let us quickly recall how this works.
+Let $M$ be an affine algebraic set and $G$ an algebraic group acting on $M$.
+Let $\C[M]$ denote the coordinate ring of regular functions on $M$ and $\C[M]^{G} \subset \C[M]$ the subalgebra of $G$-invariant functions. $\C[M]^{G}$ is finitely generated if $G$ is reductive by Nagata's theorem solving Hilbert's 14th problem.
+Therefore $\C[M]^{G}$ is the coordinate ring of an affine algebraic set, namely $\Spec \C[M]^{G}$.
+This affine set is the GIT quotient $M/\!/G$.}: $\cX(\pi, G) = \bigdoubleslant{\Hom(\pi, G)}{G}$.

-The character variety ${\cal X}(\pi, G)$ is an affine algebraic set (but it is not necessarily irreducible when $\Hom(\pi, G)$ itself is not).
-As a topological space, it is the largest Hausdorff quotient of $\Hom(\pi, G)/G$, in other words
+\begin{remark} The character ``variety'' ${\cal X}(\pi, G)$ is an affine algebraic set, but it is not necessarily irreducible when $\Hom(\pi, G)$ itself is not. \end{remark}